beloitcollegecomputerscience/CommunityActionProject/Documentation/01_Installing_LimeSurvey.md

 <p></p>

-* You can create a user and set their permission via the control panel of your hosting site.
-You will have access to your control panel after you register with a hosting company and you may be able to manage your database users under the database section (the specific layout varies between hosts).
+* Next, Limesurvey will need an empty database and a user.
+You can create them (and set user permissions) through the control panel of the server, likely through a "MYSQL Databases" or similar button.

+* The user Limesurvey will use will need a certain set of permissions.
+Depending on the database type you're using, they'll need:
+* * **MySQL:** SELECT, CREATE, INSERT, UPDATE, DELETE, ALTER, DROP, INDEX
+* **PostgreSQL:** SELECT, INSERT, UPDATE, DELETE, TRUNCATE, TRIGGER

-* Now you can start to run the installation script by going to http://www.yourdomain.org/limesurvey/admin
+* Now you can start to run the installation script by going to the admin folder in your browser, or  http://www.yourdomain.org/limesurvey/admin.
+If the installation is set up under a subdomain, be sure to replace "www." with "yoursubdomain."

-* If the configurations are all correct you would see the installation screen. follow the instruction and start installing.
+* If the configurations are all correct you would see the installation screen. follow the instructions to start installing.

-* LimeSurvey needs to connect to create its database and the tables inside it.
-If you have a dedicated database created on your server beforehand, you can type in the name.
+* LimeSurvey needs to connect to the database to set up tables inside it & begin using it.
+If you have a dedicated database created on your server beforehand (as described above), you can type in the name.
 Otherwise, LimeSurvey will create a new database under that name.

 * You will need the **username** and **password** for the desired user of your database during this process.

 * After the installation is done, you can use the same link, http://www.yourdomain.org/limesurvey/admin, to access your LimeSurvey login page!
+Use the same login and password as you did for the database user.